 - You can Roast it on Gas Stove.
 It is one of the easy ways to roast chaap.
 But it doesn’t give a smoky flavor in the chaap.

 - You can also roast it on the tandoor.
 Here I am going to share, how you can easily roast chaap in tandoor.
 Simply place the grill on the tandoor and then place marinated chaap on it.
 Cover it with a steel plate and wait.
-If chaap is stick on the grill then greece some butter on the grill before placing the chaap.
+If the chaap is stuck on the grill then Greece some butter on the grill before placing the chaap.
 When you notice the black spot on the chaap.
-That means chaap is completely done.
+That means the chaap is completely done.
 Now kept aside in a separate plate.

 The method of roasting chaap on Tandoor is my favorite and it also gives natural smoky flavors to the chaap.

 Now it is time for mixing all the masalas and ingredients.
-This is the time where magic happens.
+This is the time where all the magic happens.

-- Now take a bowl and add roasted chaap and adds 2 tbsp of cream, melted butter.
+- Take a bowl and add roasted chaap and adds 2 tbsp of cream, and melted butter.

-- Add Chaat masala, red chilli powder, Sliced onions, lemon juice, and, green chutney in it.
+- Add Chaat masala, red chili powder, Sliced onions, lemon juice, and, green chutney in it.
 Green Chutney is totally optional, you can skip it if you want.

 - Delicious Tandoori Soya Chaap is now ready to serve with green chutney and onion salad.